What channel is the NFL Combine on? Schedules, TV schedule for new primetime broadcasts in 2020

 The biggest change in the NFL Combine calendar for 2020 occurs in the start times of training in the field Thursday, Friday, Saturday and Sunday.
 Now the action will extend to primetime.

 NFL Network, the exclusive television channel for all the field exercises in Combine, will feature seven hours of training coverage on Thursdays, Fridays and Saturdays.
 On Sunday, the network will show five hours of the last group (DB) drills.
-Host Rich Eisen and draft analyst / expert Daniel Jeremiah will present the NFL Network Combine coverage with additional comments from Charles Davis and others.
+Host Rich Eisen and draftsman analyst / expert Daniel Jeremiah will present the Combine coverage of NFL Network with additional comments from Charles Davis and others.

 Below is the full TV schedule for training and drills in the field in the 2020 NFL Combine.